 7 days from now

-Using a scale from 1 to 10 where 1 is Not at all Confident and 10 is Very Confident.
+Using a scale from 1 to 10 where 1 is Not at all Confident and 10 is Very Confident (11=don’t know).
 How confident are you in amount of precipitation inforecasts for the times listed below?

 Less than 1 day from now